nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 There are multiple colorspaces and different HOG parameters to tune.
-I tested mulitple combintions of these parameters, and decided to use the following paramters which gives the best validation result.
+I tested mulitple combintions of these parameters, and decided to use the following paramters which gives the best validation accuracy.

     ### Tweak these parameters and see how the results change.
     color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb